snowch-notes/data-architecture/README.md

 **Questions**

  - How will client systems access the data?
 JDBC?
 ODBC?
 API?
+ - Who are the clients that execute the queries?
+Systems (code) or humans?
  - What types of queries will be run on the data?
    - Preknown (canned) queries?
    - Exploratory (ahdoc) queries?